 Working together, we will share data to understand the benefits that our waterways provide and the effect we have on them.
 This information will help us track improvements over time and help decision makers target expenditure where it is needed most.

-The Report Card is due to be launched in April 2019 and will be updated annually.
+The Report Card is due to be launched on the 24th of May 2019 and will be updated annually.

 The Report Card will provide scores on the health of our waterways, giving our community an easier way to understand the overall water health story.

 Over time, the Report Card will identify long-term trends and inform the community on actions that will help the Townsville region maintain or improve our scores.